arthurkushman/coossions/README.md

 To create reliable/secure cryptographic signature, it would be better if `your_digest_secrete` will be in both upper/lower case letters and mashed with digits + long enough.

-## Setting custom hash and cryptographic algorithms
+## Setting custom hash and cryptographic algorithms through DI

-Although, there are set the best known, at the moment, hash and crypto algos - You can set Your preferable ones:
+Although, there are already set the best known, at the moment, hash and crypto algos - You can set Your preferable ones:

 ```php
         $coossions = new CoossionsHandler('your_digest_secrete');